 I guess everyone has to make a choice on what suits their lifestyle.

-Naturigin hair colour whose main office is in Denmark, are offering a range of colours ( 19 different colours)
+Naturigin hair color whose main office is in Denmark, are offering a range of 19 different colors.

 Their promotion says they offer the lowest PPD level, in a permanent hair colour in the world.

 In fact they say it is between three and six times lower than their nearest competition.

 It is also without Ammonia, Parabens, Resorcinol.
 You still need to do a patch test as with all colors.

 They also contain organic ingredients but they are on the pricey side.

 Their range of products can be found HERE